markkurossi/mpc/README.md

 ```

 In our example, the evaluator's argument In2 is bound to the MPCL
-program's `b int64` argument, and garblers' In1 to `a
+program's `b int64` argument, and garbler's In1 to `a
 int64`.
 Therefore, the result of the computation is `false` because
 In1=750000 <= In2=800000.
 If we increase the garbler's input to 900000,
 we see that the result is now `true` since the garbler's input is now